astra-uu-se/COMPD/evaluation/README.md

 # The test dataset
 The data files are placed in the folder `regression-tests\`.
 Some of the examples are taken from https://github.com/pharmbio/plaid/tree/main/regression-tests and renamed.
-The list of matches between the old filenames and the new filenames is in the end of this readme text (section 'Dataset matching')
+The list of matches between the old filenames and the new filenames is at the end of this readme text (section 'Dataset matching')

 # Model files